 How to Avoid a Deer Collision Repair

-The kaleidoscope of changing colors around you will bring more than pumpkins and bonfires.
-With the cool weather comes the season of the deer.
+Autumn brings a kaleidoscope of changing colors along with pumpkins and bonfires.
+But with the cool weather comes the season of the deer.
 In Fauquier and surrounding counties, these mammals cause quite a mess this time of year.
-At Hamiltons Auto Body, we see more deer collision auto repairs from September to December than any other time of year.
+At Hamiltons Auto Body shop near Warrenton, we see more deer collision auto repairs from September to December than any other time of year.

 Here are a few tips to keep you safe this year.